 - Glass Fiber Scrim SDS Sheet (Safety Data Sheet)

 Application / Coverage Glass Fiber Reinforcement - Chopped Fiber AR Anti-Crak® 6mm

 - Typical Dosage: 0.5 -1.0 lb per cubic yard of concrete (1 cu. yard = 45x 80lb bags of concrete!)

 - @ 0.5% of the total weight before adding water of the concrete mix.

 - Example: At 1lb of fiber per yard, you would use 1/45th of 1 pound of fiber per 80lb concrete mix, which is 10 grams and comes out to be a Large Heaping Tablespoon.
 This fiber goes a long way!

-- Pre-Mixing the fiber into dry cement is the ideal way to disperse the fiber.
-Take some cement and a small container or bucket, and a mixing drill (such as for paint) and blend the fibers into the cement, then add the cement to your concrete mix and finish mixing.
+- Pre-Mixing the fiber into your mix water will help break them up.
+Pre-mixing with dry cement is another way to disperse the fiber-- Take some cement and a small container or bucket, and a mixing drill (such as for paint) and blend the fibers into the cement, then add the cement to your concrete mix and finish mixing.
 Stop mixing and test some sections to ensure fiber has dispersed- if clumping of fiber is found, continue mixing a until fully dispersed.

 - Concrete and GFRC mix recipes can be found in our Concrete Recipes section.

 - When mixing in Ready Mixed Concrete (trucks), the Fiber can be added into the truck on the job site, and mixed for 5 minutes to break up the fiber and disperse it before starting the pour.